KisanHub/cookiecutter-SemSeg/{{ cookiecutter.repo_name }}/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── intermediate   <- Intermediate data that has been transformed.
+    │   ├── master         <- Master record of all objects that should be downloaded to the raw directory.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── prepared       <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details